Tennis Court Construction and Installation

 Sub-Base Evaluation

 In some cases, what lies beneath the ground may not be suitable able to support a tennis court.
-We recommend having a registered engineer evaluate the conditions below the surface of the ground in the proposed area to determine if the underlying materials are suitable for the construction.
-The engineer will then provide recommendations for methods of preparing the site for tennis court construction.
+We recommend having a registered engineer evaluate the conditions below the surface of the ground in the proposed area to determine if the underlying materials are suitable for the construction of half courts.

 Grading And Stone Base

-This may be one of the most important steps in constructing a tennis court as this will establish the foundation.
-Care should be taken to remove all organic matter from the site.
 This is also the time when proper drainage of the area will be addressed.
 It is not recommended to “cut corners” during this aspect of the project as a poorly constructed base will produce a poorly constructed tennis court.

 Paving